scrapnode/blog.scrapnode.com/_posts/2023-01-26-push-docker-image-to-multiple-registry.md

 ```
 {% endraw %}

-In each pipeline, you need to add a condition to let the pipeline of enabled flag run or be skipped.
-With Github Action it is too simple with the `if` condition in each job
+Each pipeline must have a condition to determine whether the pipeline should be executed or skipped, depending on value of the enabled flag.
+This is easily using an `if` condition in each job within Github Action

 {% raw %}
 ```yaml